Experiences of a medical device manufacturer

 Team Motivation and Mindset

-More than in classic development projects soft skills of the team members and the team motivation are essential for the success of the project.
-All team members have to commit to the new methods and approaches for a successful implementation of the process improvement.
-The experience of our development team shows that sceptic team members mostly had not understood the benefits e.g. of the small iterations.
-But presenting the results iteration by iteration in the review meeting were the best argument.
+More than in classic development projects, the soft skills of the team members and team motivation are crucial to the success of the project.
+All team members have to get involved with the new methods and approaches in order to successfully implement the process improvement.
+The experience of our development team shows that skeptical team members usually had not understood the benefit of e.g. small iterations.
+The best argument is the presentation in the review meeting, iteration by iteration.
+Agile methods often include a fun element that motivates team members.
+Some ideas that inspired us:

 - Daily stand-up meeting outside the office building